072jiajia/VRDL_HW1/README.md

 You may interrupt your program at any time.<br>
 (ex: You're sharing the GPUs with your classmates and they think that you're using too many GPUs or you have occupied them for too long.)

-This code records the checkpoint in every epoch, so you may just input the same command line to resume the code.<br>
+This code records the checkpoint in every epoch, so you can just input the same command line to resume the code.<br>
 The expected training time is:

 GPUs | KFold | Image size | Training Epochs | Training Time